tungstenfabric/tf-devstack/ansible/README.md

 ./run.sh
 ```

-OpenStack version may be selected from queens (default), ocata or rocky.
+OpenStack version may be selected from queens (default), ocata, rocky, train.

 ## Customized deployments and deployment steps